KC900201/TRIP_endtoend/readme.txt

 2019/12/18 - new model architecture function to test increasing accuracy (trip_c_lstm.py), modify RP training to evaluate accuracy increase at 25th epoch (trip_dataset.py)
 2019/12/23 - remodify function to reduce accuracy value (trip_trainer.py)
-2019/12/24 - New model architecture that reverts ReLu and Tanh activation (trip_c_lstm.py)
+2019/12/24 - New model architecture that reverts ReLu and Tanh activation (trip_c_lstm.py) 2019/12/26 - New function to separate A3D datasets